Mayfield Concept Plan

 Mayfield Cargo Storage Facility

-The Mayfield Cargo Storage Facility will open its doors to diverse trades, including more wind turbine imports and roll-on roll-off vessels in the future, under a recent approval proposal to expand the site’s footprint.
+The Mayfield Cargo Storage Facility will open its doors to diverse trades, including more wind turbine imports and roll-on roll-off vessels in the future, under the approved expanded site’footprint.

 Port of Newcastle has been operating the Mayfield Cargo Storage Facility since July 2017.
 It comprises open-air storage for a range of cargo, including breakbulk, project, general and containerised cargoes.

 Port of Newcastle Mayfield Services Project